roodrigoc/SNOC/README.md

 ### Styling (main.css):
 - Provides styling for the HTML interface, distinguishing between online and offline devices.

+### Change Password Page (change-password.html):
+- Allows users to change their passwords.
+- Requires input of username, current password, and new password.

 ## Additional Files

 In addition to the previously mentioned files, the project also includes the following additional files: